Ormund Hightower Weaponizes Rhaenyra's Own Mercy

 THE ARGUMENT

-Ormund Hightower has constructed a strategic architecture designed to neutralize Rhaenyra's most decisive military advantage by turning her dependence on civilian legitimacy into a leash.
-His willingness to surrender a false Daeron without resistance reveals a commander who has concluded that Rhaenyra's restraint is more exploitable than any battlefield weakness.
-Every move he makes is premised on one cold certainty: she will not burn what she is trying to rule, and that certainty is all he needs.
+Ormund Hightower has identified Rhaenyra's dependence on civilian legitimacy and is engineering that dependence into a military constraint.
+His near-effortless surrender of a false Daeron marks him as a commander who stages capitulations as tactical maneuvers, buying time while the real Daeron moves freely.
+Every decision he makes rests on one cold certainty: she will not burn what she is trying to rule, and that certainty is all the leverage he needs.

 How This Theory Works

 Ormund Hightower has identified a structural weakness the Blacks cannot easily fix: Rhaenyra needs the smallfolk.
-That need is not a preference but a political necessity, and Ormund treats it as a weapon.
+That need is a political necessity, and Ormund treats it as a weapon.
 By positioning himself behind civilian populations in Tumbleton, he forces Rhaenyra into an impossible choice between her dragons and her reputation.
-He cannot be burned out of a city she claims to govern.
+A city she claims to govern cannot be burned without destroying the very legitimacy that justifies her claim.
 He knows this, and he plans accordingly.

-What makes this read most uncomfortable is that Ormund's tactics compound each other.
-The civilian shield denies Rhaenyra the use of her dragons in the field.
-The false Daeron floods her court with paranoia and wastes her political capital on an interrogation that ends in humiliation.
-These are not parallel strategies running independently.
-They are layers of the same campaign, each one exploiting the gap between what Rhaenyra can do militarily and what she can afford to do politically.
-Ormund is not defending a position.
-He is designing a cage.
-And the cage is built entirely from Rhaenyra's own values.
+What makes this read most uncomfortable is that Ormund's tactics compound each other rather than run in parallel.
+The civilian shield denies Rhaenyra the use of her dragons against Green forces in the field.
+The false Daeron floods her court with paranoia and spends her political capital on an interrogation that ends in humiliation.
+These are layers of the same campaign, each one widening the gap between what Rhaenyra can do militarily and what she can afford to do politically.
+Any attack risks killing her own subjects.
+Any diplomatic victory risks being revealed as staged.
+Ormund is not holding a defensive position while hoping for relief.
+He is building a set of constraints from Rhaenyra's own values, tightening them with each move, and waiting for her to make an error that her principles will not allow her to correct.

 Is this theory convincing?